cavefire/pybose/README.md

 * get_accessories
 * get_battery_status

-**Note:** The device supports much more.
+**Note:** The device supports more.
 But for now, these are the only functions implemented.
 Feel free to add more, or open an issue if you have a specific need.

 ## Limitations
 * **Unofficial API:** The API is not officially supported by Bose and may break at any time.